© Crown copyright 2019

 The default standard retention period for HMRC records is 6 years plus current, otherwise known as 6 years + 1.
 This is defined as 6 years after the last entry in a record followed by first review or destruction to be carried out in the additional current (+ 1) accounting year.

 Records must only be retained beyond the default HMRC retention period if their retention can be justified for statutory, regulatory, legal or security reasons or for their historic value.
 The disposal periods for records retained for extended duration must be included within line of business retention schedules.

 The maximum retention period for HMRC records identified as having historic value is defined as 20 years after the last entry in the record, with an additional one calendar year for final review and transfer or destruction.

 4.2 Line of Business retention and disposal responsibilities

-Lines of Business will identify, appraise and offer records identified as having historic value through CSIR, and if applicable transfer to The National Archives at 20 years + 1 or earlier.
+Lines of Business will identify, appraise and offer records identified as having historic value through CDIO, and if applicable transfer to The National Archives at 20 years + 1 or earlier.
 Historic records can be transferred earlier by agreement of all parties affected by the decision.
 Records with historic value, retained beyond the 20 year +1 will be with Lord Chancellor authorisation.

 Lines of business are responsible for maintaining and publishing their own record retention and disposal schedules.